IBM/dbb-zappbuild/test/README.md

 ** Build finished
 ```

-When an error is detected, the test framework will print the entire log of the failed build for the analysis by the build script engineer:
+When an error is detected, the test framework will print the entire log of the failed test (failed assertion) for the analysis by the build script engineer:

 ```